manoa-connect/manoa-connect.github.io/index.md

 **Chat:** _(Now combined with friends)_ List of chats with people matched and a selected chat page that allows for message functioning

 **Settings:** Settings to filter people shown (i.e. by major, interests, etc.)

+**Schedule Upload:** Allows users to upload a schedule where they can add, edit, or remove classes (includes name of class, time, and building).
+These will be appended to their Profile so that users with similar classes/buildings/time blocks.

 ## **Mockups**